 Non-Traditional: A non-traditional student is someone who graduated from high school, or would have graduated from high school, more than five years ago, and has never attended college OR has less than 30 semester hours of transferable credit.

-Move On When Ready (MOWR): A Move On When Ready student is someone who is currently in high school who wishes to take university classes to satisfy high school graduation requirements AND simultaneously earn college credit.
+Dual Enrollment: A Dual Enrollment student is someone who is currently in high school who wishes to take university classes to satisfy high school graduation requirements AND simultaneously earn college credit.

 International: An international student is someone whose citizenship is from another country.
 International students must meet basic admission requirements for their classification and may have to satisfy additional requirements based on their visa type, country of origin and their educational history.
 Most international students will be either freshman or transfer.